marusinp/assignment-gis/README.md

 **Application description**: Web-based application demonstrating advanced geospatial queries (result visualisation included).

 We focused on queries somehow related to everyday life in the big city:
+1. Find all near-by cafés :coffee: and/or restaurants :ramen: (based  on current position or position chosen by user).
+2. Find shortest path from dorm to work that includes chosen cafe (mornings are tough and cocaine illegal :pig_nose: ).
+3. Earthquake heatmap of Italy (part of everyday life in Italy, sorta).
+4. Criminality map of London :guardsman: - some interesting correlations (thug life in tha bloody UK 🇬🇧).
+5. Find every bridge crossing River Thames :ship: located in London :pushpin: and calculate its length.

 ### List of usecases covered: